janelia-flyem/NeuroProof/README.md

 ## To Be Done

-* Finish comments; better integration of latest training algorithms (build_rag -- unnecessary feature comp?, iterative learning in BioPriors, etc)
-* Add capability to call NeuroProof as a service in clustered environments
+* Update algorithms based on latest Fly EM research
+* Add more library/service capabilities (especially for generating metrics)
 * Direct support for 2D datasets (2D data is generally allowable in the current implementation)
-* Improved algorithms for handling EM reconstruction specific goals